-I have been developing a passion for gardens and gardening over the last 30 years and have recently made a career change to garden design.
+I have been developing a passion for gardens and gardening over the last 30 years and am now doing garden design part-time.

 Over the last few years I have created several gardens for my family and friends.
 This led to attending a garden design evening class at Sawston Village College in January 2015.
 In July 2016 I graduated from the one-year Diploma at the London College of Garden Design, based at Kew Gardens.